Collection date: Aug 1910

 Sharp noted no particular tunes associated with the Swalwell dance – ‘anything in 6/8 time will do’.
 He described their various ‘evolutions’, leading to the tying of the blades in a ‘knot’.
 There was no mock beheading.
 Sharp published the dance in ‘Sword Dances of Northern England’ Book 1 (1911 pp72ff).
 There is no Swalwell side today.
 See http://www.the-nut.net/articles/netour.php#swalwell

-At the moment there is no trace of either Mr HE Taylor nor Mr Haslop.
+At the moment there is no trace of Mr Haslop but Henry Edmund Taylor was of the brewing family that operated in Whickham for decades.
 The ‘Mr Snowball’ referred to may be George Harrison Snowball (1847-1911), fire brick manufacturer, who was a resident at Whickham for over 20 years and before that at nearby Gateshead for 40 years.
 He merely gave his reminiscences to Sharp and was not perhaps a dancer.
 Further research is required.

 *In his notes Sharp wrote 'Haslop' but it was probably 'Heslop'.
 Richard Oliver Heslop (1843-1916) was a Newcastle antiquarian.